 Scientific Name: Atelopus zeteki

 Family: Bufonidae – True Toad family

 These frogs are diurnal, meaning they are active during the day and rest during the night like us.
 Another weird thing that they do is that they can climb up to around 10 feet high in trees.
-Additional weird thing, they wave to communicate.
+The Panamanian Golden Frog is the most poisonous Atelopus species.

 Breeding season starts at the end of the wet season / start of the dry season (November-January).
 Females will move back from the forest to the streams while the males stay by the streams year round to stake out their territory.
 The males warn other male’s about their territory by waving their hands.

 Once a female approaches a male frog, the male will grasp her from behind in the amplexus position.
 Then, the females will lay her eggs in the stream while the male fertilizes them.
 The female averages around 370 eggs in a clutch.